-Restricted assets arise when restrictions on their use change the normal understanding of the availability of the asset.
+Restricted cash and cash equivalents arise when restrictions on their use change the normal understanding of the availability of the asset.
 Such constraints are either imposed by creditors, contributors, grantors, or laws of other governments or imposed by enabling legislation.
-Restricted assets represent investments required by debt covenants to be set aside by the District for the purpose of satisfying certain requirements of the bonded debt issuance.
+Restricted cash and cash equivalents represent investments required by debt covenants to be set aside by the District for the purpose of satisfying certain requirements of the bonded debt issuance.